stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-1.rst

 #.
 See what happens with just moderate damping.
 Try Kp=0 and Kd=100.

 The expected behavior is that higher Kp values will make the position control more stiff while higher Kd values will make the motor slower to achieve the desired position.
-If either gain is too high or negative, the motor will go unstable.
+If either gain is too high or is negative, the motor will go unstable.

 [Insert gif of some instability]